kaz-mintan/teensy_prog/main_2nd/README.md

 		- actuate sma based on a value of pwm which is sent by serial communication.
 		- it may have time delay

+	- serial_read/serial_ir.ino

+		- output the value of ir sensor by serial communication.

+## communication components in PC

+- serial_com/

+		- serial_sma.py

+			- after running the serial_sma/serial_sma.ino, it can actuate the motion of the sma to input the value of pwm into your console.

+		- serial_read.py

+			- after runnning the serial_read/serial_ir.ino, it can get the value of the ir sensor which are sent by serial communication.